-Declaration of intent to begin work on a doctorate and the admission procedure
+§ 7 Declaration of Intent to begin work on a doctorate and the admission procedure

-(1) Admission to a doctorate is decided by the responsible Faculty Board, based on the applicants declaration of intent to begin a doctorate.
-The decision on admission should be arrived at and available to the applicant no later than three months after the submission of the declaration of intent.

-(2) The declaration of intent should be submitted, via the supervisor, to the relevant Faculty.
-Apart from the declaration of intent itself, the declaration should include the following:
+- (1) Admission to a doctorate is decided by the Faculty Board, based on the applicant's Declaration of Intent to begin a doctorate.
+The decision on admission should be in a written form arrived at and available to the applicant no later than three months after the submission of the Declaration of Intent.
+The date of confirmation of the admission is the official start of the doctoral studies.
+A rejection of admission must be delivered in writing and the grounds for it must be set out.
+It must be accompanied by a statement of the applicant's legal right.
+A copy of the decision will be sent to the Centre for Advanced Study and Research. - (2) The Declaration of Intent must be submitted, via the supervisor, to the Faculty of Geosciences, Geoengineering and Mining.
+Apart from the Declaration of Intent itself, the declaration should include the following: - 1. a cv (résumé) with statements of personal and professional development of the applicant. - a degree certificate from a university/University of Applied Sciences in the relevant field, including grades of the final examinations, module grades, and if necessary the ECTS status or equivalent. - 3. the envisaged topic of the doctorate - 4. a declaration of the acceptance of these regulations as well as the Regulations on Safeguarding Good Scientific Practice and on Handling Scientific Misconduct at TU Bergakademie Freiberg (necessary changes are possible; these will be announced publicly),

-- 1. a cv (résumé) with statements of personal and professional development of the applicant. - 2. a degree certificate from a university/University of Applied Sciences in the relevant field, including grades of the final examinations, module grades, and if necessary the ECTS status or equivalent. - 3. proof of study course length corresponding to number 2, - 4. the envisaged topic of the doctorate - 5. a declaration of the acceptance of these regulations - 6. a declaration of possible previous doctorate attempts, currently open doctorate procedures or successfully completed doctorates, - 7. the start and anticipated completion of the doctorate applied for, - 8. the intended doctor title, - 9. the subject area of the doctorate, - 10. the approval of the supervisor(s) and

-11. if necessary, an application for the substitution of the viva by equivalent academic achievements.
+- 5. a declaration of possible previous doctorate attempts or currently open doctorate procedures, - 6. the start and anticipated completion of the doctorate applied for, - 7. the intended doctor title, - 8. the field of science of the doctorate. - 9. the approval of the supervisor(s) and - 10. if necessary, an application for the substitution of the viva by equivalent academic achievements.

-The notice of intention should be submitted at the start of working on the doctorate.
-The thesis must be submitted at least two years after the notice of intention.
+The Declaration of Intent should be submitted at the start of working on the doctorate.
+As a rule, the thesis must be submitted at least two years after the notice of intention.
 During this time, the supervisor must meet the doctoral student a number of times for consultation.

-- (3) An application for a doctorate will be rejected: - 1. if the requirements in accordance with § 4 paragraph 1 to 3 are not fulfilled, - 2. if the notice of intent is incomplete and, despite requests, is not completed or - 3. if the subject area cannot be assigned to a full-time university lecturer or a significant part of an interdisciplinary field cannot be represented by a full-time university lecturer.
+- (3) An application for a doctorate will be rejected: - 1. if the requirements in accordance with § 4 are not fulfilled, - 2. if the Declaration of Intent is incomplete and, despite requests, is not completed or - 3. if the field of science or essential parts of an interdisciplinary field cannot be assigned to a full-time university lecturer of the Faculty of Geosciences, Geoengineering and Mining or to a honorary professor within the meaning of § 1 paragraph 3 clause 2 or significant parts of an interdisciplinary field cannot be represented by a full-time university lecturer of the Faculty of Geosciences, Geoengineering and Mining.